Raghuramgrr/library_management_system/README.md

 ### Installation and Configuration

-* Persistence: MySQL
+* Persistence: MySQL database
-* url: jdbc:mysql://localhost:3306/fuji
+* url: "jdbc:mysql://localhost:3306/fuji"
+* DB name: fuji
-* user name jdbc:root
+* user name: "root"
-* password: jdbc:root
+* password: "root"

 ### Steps to run the app:
 1. Clone the repository into a folder